dvs-whu/E-SAI/README.md

 ```
 The reconstruction results will be saved at save_path (default: './Results-A/').
 <br>
-This code will also calculate the Average Pixel Shift Error (APSE) and save the result in './Results-A/APSE.txt'.
+This code will also compute the Average Pixel Shift Error (APSE) and save the result in './Results-A/APSE.txt'.

 ### Evaluation
 Evaluate the reconstruction results with metrics PSNR, SSIM and LPIPS.
-- If you want to evaluate the results on the particular data such as E-SAI+Hybrid (M) results on the example data, run evaluation
+- If you want to evaluate the results on some particular data such as the E-SAI+Hybrid (M) results of our example data, run evaluation
 ```
 python Evaluation.py --input_path=./Results-M/
 ```